5 Easy Steps To Quit A Part-Time Job

-- They believe they don’t have to submit a resignation.
-Sometimes part-time workers feel as though all they have to do is tell their employer that they want to quit and the deal is done.
-While that can certainly be an action you could take.
+- They believe they don’t have to resign.
+Sometimes part-time workers feel that all they have to do is tell their employer that they want to quit, and the deal is done.
+While that can certainly be an action, you could take.
 It makes you look terrible.
 And it harms the employer.
-They can’t prepare for your replacement and this puts them in a difficult position.
+They can’t prepare for your replacement, and this puts them in a difficult position.
 It’s a malicious way to quit your job.

 - They don’t need to complete their two-weeks.
-Once again, an instance where an employee feels as though because the employment is part-time that there’s no requirement to complete your two weeks.
+Once again, an instance where an employee feels as though it is part-time is that there’s no requirement to complete your two weeks.
 Don’t be fooled.
-By not completing your two-weeks you could be showing your employer that you were not happy with their employment.
+By not completing your two-weeks, you could be showing your employer that you were not happy with their employment.
 And that could hurt you in the future.
 For example, if they are called to be a reference for future job applications.

 - They don’t get a letter of recommendation.
 Getting a letter of recommendation can be a valuable tool for you in your career path.
 Even if your employment was part-time.
 If you don’t complete your two-weeks or resign gracefully, getting this letter of recommendation is going to be challenging.

 - They don’t resign gracefully.
 Lastly, this is something you should know how to do.
 Resigning gracefully means you aren’t quitting by email.
 You aren’t leaving a voicemail saying you’re done with the job.
-You sit down with your employer and mention to them that you are desiring to move onto the next opportunity.
+You sit down with your employer and mention that you desire to move onto the next opportunity.

 How To Resign Gracefully From A Part-Time Job

-In order to resign gracefully, here are the steps you should take in order to quit your part-time job:
+To resign gracefully, here are the steps you should take to quit your part-time job:

 - Request to meet with your employer.
 First, set up a meeting with your employer.
-Mention that you’d like to connect with them at their earliest convenience.
+Please mention that you’d like to connect with them at their earliest convenience.

 - Have the conversation.
 When you’re having the conversation, be sure you start with how thankful you are for the opportunity and how thankful you are for the education you’ve received working with them.
 Then mention that you’d like to move on.

 - Set an end date.
 Be sure that you work with your employer to set a date when your employment would end.
-This will be your “two-weeks”.
-It’s important that you work with your employer to ensure they have enough time to train someone new.
+This will be your “two-weeks.”
+You must work with your employer to ensure they have enough time to train someone new.

 - Don’t lose focus.
 Most people start to lose enthusiasm for the position during their last two weeks.
 This is normal.
 Even if you were an incredible employee, try to keep this up during the final weeks of your employment.
 It will come in handy when you ask for a letter of recommendation.

 - Ask for your letter of recommendation.
-A letter of recommendation can be a really valuable tool in the future.
-Even if the job you’re applying for doesn’t have any relevance to the job you have a letter of recommendation from.
-A part-time job still has a manager and that manager has an opinion of you.
+A letter of recommendation can be a precious tool in the future.
+Even if the job you’re applying for doesn’t have any relevance to the job, you have a letter of recommendation.
+A part-time job still has a manager, and that manager has an opinion of you.
 Get your letter of recommendation.